-I have a friend in seminary who once tried to write a paper on Leviticus for a class that explored how the Bible is the Word of God.
+I have a friend in seminary who once tried to write a paper for a class that explored how Leviticus is the Word of God.
 He couldn’t write it.
 He worked on it for weeks and weeks and he never could figure out how to understand this odd, ancient book as “the word of the Lord.”

 Many of us struggle to understand these kinds of strange passages from the Church’s Sacred Text.
 Just how could it be “the word of the Lord” that people with various disabilities should be excluded from worship?
 How could it be that people who are born a certain way should be excluded from the ministry?
 If we are going to say this is “the word of the Lord,” then we need to think about what kind of Lord this is who would demand such a thing.

 But then again, some Christians don’t seem to grapple with these kinds of dilemmas much at all.
 It’s like some Christians’ theology could fit on a bumper sticker: “God said it.
 I believe it.
 That settles it.”
 It’s like questions are unfaithful, unworthy and unwelcome.

 It is not possible for Christian readers of the Old Testament to make sense of Leviticus without reading it through the lens of Jesus Christ.
 That’s exactly what the writer of the New Testament Letter to the Hebrews did two millennia ago, so we can let this Hebrew Christian theologian help us with our interpretive approach, help us re-read our Scriptures.

 For me, trying to make sense out of a text like Leviticus is no small effort.
 Two things help me as I do any work of biblical interpretation, trying to stay faithful to the tradition and open to the Spirit while I’m doing it.

 One principle that’s really important is to value the unity of Scripture.